naninovel/docs/docs/guide/samples.md

 ![](https://i.gyazo.com/6062f8a433a47306f582a849c7bbf57e.png)

 In case you have a lot of items and it's inconvenient to assign them via editor menu, it's possible to just drop them at `Resources/Naninovel/Inventory` folder and they'll automatically be exposed to the engine.
-You can additionally organize them with sub-folders, if you wish; in this case use forward slashes (`/`) when referencing them in naninovel scripts.
+You can additionally organize them with subfolders, if you wish; in this case use forward slashes (`/`) when referencing them in naninovel scripts.
 Eg, item stored as `Resources/Naninovel/Inventory/Armor/FullPlate.prefab` can be referenced in scripts as `Armor/FullPlate`.

 It's also possible to use [addressable asset system](/guide/resource-providers#addressable) to manually expose the resources.
-To expose an asset, assign address equal to the path you'd use to expose it via the method described above, except omit the "Resources/" part.
+To expose an asset, assign an address equal to the path you'd use to expose it via the method described above, except omit the "Resources/" part.
 Eg, to expose a "FullPlate.prefab" item, assign the prefab asset following address: `Naninovel/Inventory/FullPlate`.
-Be aware, that addressable provider is not used in editor by default; you can allow it by enabling `Enable Addressable In Editor` property in resource provider configuration menu.
+Be aware that addressable provider is not used in editor by default; you can allow it by enabling `Enable Addressable In Editor` property in resource provider configuration menu.

 Each item has a `Stack Count Limit` property to limit how much items of this type can be stacked in a single inventory slot and a `On Item Used` Unity event, which is invoked when the item is used (either via `@useItem` command or when user clicks on the item in the inventory).
 Below is an example on how you can set up the event with `Play Script` component to remove the item once it used, spawn a glitch special effect and print a text message.